robertrosman/scripta/README.md

 ### Tab completion

-Tab completion should work out of the box.
+After restarting the terminal you used to install scripta, tab completion should work out of the box.
 If not, try to run this command:

     $ scripta --setup-shell-init-file

 and then restart your terminal.
+If it's still not working, try to [follow these steps](https://github.com/f/omelette#manual-installation), but replace `myprogram` with `scripta`.
 Tab completion will suggest what script to run, available options, and also choices specified on specific options.

 Contribute
 ----------